Last Updated on

 - Atlanta to Phoenix

-- Drive from Phoneix to Tucson in a rental car
+- Drive from Phoenix to Tucson in a rental car

 I am dead serious.

 It isn’t always this bad, but coming back from Hawaii had us spend the night in the San Francisco airport.
 It is rarely glamorous, and almost always logistically difficult.
-That pic of the kids is at the end of a 20 hour travel day.
+Our kids are often subjected to some pretty tough 20-hour travel days.

-(Although it is very true that none of us would have gone to near the number of places without this one job perk.
-I’m not saying it isn’t awesome, just that it can be difficult!)
+On the upside?
+None of us would have visited nearly the number of places without this particularly perk of being married to a pilot.
+I’m not saying that flying standby for free it isn’t awesome, just that it can be difficult!